Braves' Lane Adams: Optioned to minors

 Adams was optioned to Triple-A Gwinnett on Wednesday.

-The demotion shouldn't come as a huge surprise, as the outfielder has seen scarce playing time recently and Arodys Vizcaino (finger) set to return from the DL in a corresponding move.
-Adams, who has been with the Braves since June 7, is slashing .241/.267/.379 over 29 major league at-bats this season and will likely see more playing time down in Triple-A, where he was hitting .268 before being recalled.
+The demotion shouldn't come as a huge surprise, as the outfielder has seen scarce playing time recently and Arodys Vizcaino (finger) is set to return from the DL in a corresponding move.
+Adams, who has been with the Braves since June 7, is slashing .241/.267/.379 over 29 major-league at-bats this season and will likely see more playing time down in Triple-A, where he was hitting .268 before being recalled.

 More News